SaliBhdr/laravel-validation-rules-builder/README.md

 ### Code

 It's nothing fancy.
-Whenever you need to validate a request and the rules may change in based on request method you can use the `RulesBuilder`.
+Whenever you need to validate a request and the rules may change based on request method you can use the `RulesBuilder`.

 Let's say you want to make a CRUD for customers.
-You create a CustomerRequest and you want the data for update and create.
+You create a CustomerRequest and you want to validate the data for update and create.
 You have some common validations between two methods but each method has specific extra rules.
 Here is how you can do it:

 ```php